Popular services

 Apart from applying for the visa or permit that best suits your circumstances, relocation to Cyprus involves the following:

 People in Cyprus speak English, while a large international community lives on the island.
 At the same time, you may learn the language in one of the many tutorial centres that specialise in language teaching for adults.
 Regarding your children, they can attend one of the certified, high-quality international schools that operate in Cyprus.
-You can have a look at the list here: internationalschoolsearch.com.
+You can look at the list here: internationalschoolsearch.com.

 Air and shipping costs will depend on the company and how much luggage and belongings you carry to Cyprus.
 You should also allow a few days' stay in a hotel before settling in your new property.